How to choose and replace a pvc patio roof (with pros and cons)

 • I couldn’t find it in translucent white.

-• Opaque white blocks all sunlight out, will darken interiors, but may hide grime, and looks much whiter than translucent white.
+• Opaque white blocks all sunlight out, will darken interiors, but hides grime, and looks much whiter than translucent white.

 Polycarbonate roof panels